 So, I’m going to do something a little different and not write a story.
 I am not going to talk in a character’s voice in a setting of my design.
 This is just a theory I had a few years ago and I wanted to run it by you.
 If you were expecting a horror story, read this untill the end, because all I said was this was not a story.

 Halloween.
 The night when the veil between this world and the next is at its weakest.
 Now I don’t believe in monsters.
 But many different cultures have spoken about the cracked barrier.
 So I’m agnostic when it comes to this.
 But let’s humour the idea for a second.
 Afterall, you will find people who believe there are far worse things below Heaven than us.

-So, monsters can cross over on this night, due to the fact that whatever separates this plain from another has phased.
-It’s become transparent like a ghost.
+So, monsters can cross over on this night due to the fact that whatever separates this plain from another has phased.
 And there are countless legends of mythological creatures coming to this side.
 Which is fine; if I believed in the veil and its weakness, it would make sense.
 Open a door and eventually, something comes through.
-But nobody thinks about what this open door actually is.
+But have we really thought about what this open door can do?

 Why would we even hear about it?
 What if those people who were taken, are never heard from again?
-What if they remain trapped there, forever?
+What if they remain trapped there forever?
 What if the most horrifying stories, are the ones we never get to hear?
-But it’s just a theory…right?